 A Non-degradable Product

-That is why Joliet roofing contractor companies offer siding, in addition to roofing products and repairs.
+That is why Business Name offer siding, in addition to roofing products and repairs.
 Vinyl is lightweight and can be quickly installed.
 It can also be retrofitted over an existing siding.
 The siding, which features a long replacement cycle, does not have to be replaced for 30 to 50 years.
 However, the polyvinyl chloride, or PVC, that makes the siding durable, does not degrade in landfills.

 Resistant to Insects and Fire